Don't Let Your Permissions be Hijacked!

 There are three ways to control the security context of an Agent job that I will discuss here.
 The first option is to make use of a parameter which sits on the Advanced page of the job-step dialogue.
 On the bottom of that page, you find Run as user.
 You will need to ask the person responsible for the database which user to use, but presumably this is a sandbox user created WITHOUT LOGIN.
 With this option, SQL Server Agent will issue an EXECUTE AS USER for this user which means that the job will be confined to the database and cannot access other databases, linked servers or other server resources.
 Thus, this option is not feasible for all jobs.
 Observe that for this option to work, the job owner must be a member of sysadmin or else the parameter is ignored.
 (See the documentation for sp_update_jobstep, the parameter @database_user_name.)

-When using this option, you should be aware of that the job owner will be added to the role SQLAgentUserRole in msdb.
-This does not happen immediately, but every time you install a Cumulative Update or a security GDR, the install process runs the script msdb110_upgrade.sql and this script has the idea of adding job owners who are not sysadmin to the SQLAgentUserRole.
-One could hope that Microsoft would change this in the future, but this "feature" has been there for a long time and it was still present in CU14 for SQL 2022, which was the most recent CU at this writing.
+When using this option, you should be aware that the job owner will be added to the role SQLAgentUserRole in msdb.
+This does not happen immediately, but the next time you install a Cumulative Update or a security GDR.
+In this case, the install process runs the script msdb110_upgrade.sql and this script has the idea of adding job owners who are not sysadmin to the SQLAgentUserRole.
+One could hope that Microsoft would change this in the future, but this "feature" has been there for a long time and it was still present in CU14 for SQL 2022, which was the most recent CU when I tested this.
 (I have seen a case on the SQL forums where this led to the entire CU install failing, because the job owner was no longer in the AD.)

 There is a second drawback with this option that I will return to below.